 From November 2012 on, all Väderstad pneumatic Rapid A and Spirit drills will be fitted with new software including GPS Control.
 Using GPS Control and a connection with Trimble GPS system, the machines will automatically start and stop seed metering on headlands and automatically control section activation in irregular areas.

-“With this system the farmer saves seed and fertiliser and also time and driver effort”, explained Product Manager Mattias Hovnert at Väderstad.
+“With this system the farmer saves seed and fertilizer and also time and driver effort”, explained Product Manager Mattias Hovnert at Väderstad.

 Variable rate control

-The seed and fertiliser rate can be controlled automatically according to the value specified on a GPS map.
+The seed and fertilizer rate can be controlled automatically according to the value specified on a GPS map.
 The machine records the actual dose provided for later monitoring and traceability.
-Adjustment of the rate is an environmentally friendly way of working to optimise yield while decreasing the risk of overdosing and leaching.
+Adjustment of the rate is an environmentally friendly way of working to optimize yield while decreasing the risk of overdosing and leaching.